SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 ### 26 November 2024 - New Feature - Admin app - Automation Usage [ID ]

-From now on, the usage page in the [Admin app](https://admin.dataminer.services) will provide usage data about the Automation script runs when available.
+From now on, the usage page in the [Admin app](https://admin.dataminer.services) will provide usage data about Automation script runs when available.

 ### 26 November 2024 - New Feature - Usage API - Usage API with API key [ID ]